Replacing Tunable Parameters in Weather and Climate Models with State-Dependent Functions using Reinforcement Learning: Code and Data Availability

-Code for RL algorithms (DDPG, TD3, PPO, SAC, TQC) were adapted from the cleanRL~\citep{huang_cleanrl_2022} (\url{https://github.com/vwxyzjn/cleanrl/tree/master/cleanrl}) project repository.
-TRPO was adapted in the cleanRL style by Yuhua Jiang~(\url{https://github.com/Jackory}).
+Code for RL algorithms (DDPG, TD3, PPO, SAC, TQC) were adapted from the cleanRL~\cite{huang_cleanrl_2022} (\href{https://github.com/vwxyzjn/cleanrl/tree/master/cleanrl}{https://github.com/vwxyzjn/cleanrl/tree/master/cleanrl}) project repository.
+TRPO was adapted in the cleanRL style by Yuhua Jiang~(\href{https://github.com/Jackory}{https://github.com/Jackory}).
 DPG, REINFORCE and AVG were adapted in the cleanRL style by Pritthijit Nath.
-This manuscript was prepared using \LaTeX~(\url{https://www.latex-project.org}) on Overleaf~(\url{https://www.overleaf.com}).
+This manuscript was prepared using \LaTeX~(\href{https://www.latex-project.org}{https://www.latex-project.org}) on Overleaf~(\href{https://www.overleaf.com}{https://www.overleaf.com}).

-\paragraph{LLM Usage}~ The authors acknowledge the use of AI language models, specifically ChatGPT~(GPT-5.2 and GPT-4o \url{https://chatgpt.com}), during the preparation of this work.
+\textbf{LLM Usage Disclosure} \\ The authors acknowledge the use of AI language models, specifically ChatGPT~(GPT-5.2 and GPT-4o \href{https://chatgpt.com}{https://chatgpt.com}), during the preparation of this work.
 These tools were used to polish language usage and improve the overall clarity of the manuscript, as well as to assist with designing plotting code for the graphs.
 All AI-generated content was reviewed, verified, and edited by the authors to ensure accuracy and appropriateness.

-\paragraph{Acknowledgments}~ P. Nath was supported by the {UKRI Centre for Doctoral Training in Application of Artificial Intelligence to the study of Environmental Risks} [EP/S022961/1] (\url{https://ai4er-cdt.esc.cam.ac.uk}).
+\acknowledgments P. Nath was supported by the {UKRI Centre for Doctoral Training in Application of Artificial Intelligence to the study of Environmental Risks} [EP/S022961/1] (\href{https://ai4er-cdt.esc.cam.ac.uk}{https://ai4er-cdt.esc.cam.ac.uk}).
 Mark Webb was supported by the Met Office Hadley Centre Climate Programme funded by DSIT.
-This work used JASMIN, the UK’s collaborative data analysis environment (\url{https://www.jasmin.ac.uk}) managed by UKRI NERC and STFC.
-We thank Andrew Shao and Alessandro Rigazzi (HPE) for their valuable assistance with setting up SmartSim on JASMIN.
-The authors declare that they have no conflict of interest.
+This work used JASMIN, the UK’s collaborative data analysis environment (\href{https://www.jasmin.ac.uk}{https://www.jasmin.ac.uk}) managed by UKRI NERC and STFC.
+We thank Andrew Shao and Alessandro Rigazzi (HPE) for their valuable assistance with setting up SmartSim on JASMIN. {We are also grateful to Tapio Schneider and to three anonymous reviewers whose comments on the manuscript led to substantial improvements.}